oscarbaruffa/Book-Twitter-for-R/README.md

 I am busy learning the basics of github.
 I suggest you keep Pull Requests short at first so that I can figure out how to merge them.
 I may end up accidently deleting somethign so rather don't do a whole lot of work before putting in the first PR.

+Try write once sentence per line in the rmarkdown files - apparently this makes version cotnrol a bit easier.